 Local Gig Staffing Platforms

 In recent years, companies like TaskRabbit took this model and applied it to local tasks that normal user might need done.
 This gave rise to a category of on-demand staffing platform for local gigs.
-For example families have chores like assembling furniture, dropping off stuff to the Post Office, Cleaning the garage, etc. While these platforms offer a lot of breadth, their con is that because of the lack of depth they often get beaten by more specialized SERVICES PLATFORMS for niche categories.
+For example families have chores like assembling furniture, dropping off stuff to the Post Office, Cleaning the garage, etc. While these platforms offer a lot of breadth, their con is that because of the lack of depth they often get beaten by more specialized SERVICES PLATFORMS for niche categories for example-for Field Engineers.
 For example if youa re looking for a someone to take your laundry and get it done you might be better off with Wash.io- an on-demand service vs looking for a tasker on TaskRabbit.
 However if you are looking for someone to hang a painting on your wall and there is no app or service for that you would need a general gig marketplace.

 Onsite Staffing Platform